kaweewatBumrung/loraP2Ppolling/README.md

 Why not use LoRaWAN? to use LoRaWAN that mean you have to use one of LoRaWAN network operator who have coverage at your location. like the things network or here in thailand we also have [LoRa IoT by CAT][catLoRa link]. but most of the time you will have some [restriction][ttn fair-use link] or subscription cost.
 In another way you can have your own Private networks but that need LoRaWAN gateway. which price start around 70$ or more for a simple indoor gateway ([TTIG][The Things Indoor Gateway link], [pygate+WiPy][pygate link]). this lead me to think about using just lora P2P for some simple network. but of cause one of the advantage of LoRaWAN are it gataway. that can work with multiple spreading factor and frequency band. but for simple small network that just collect data from multiple sensors are possible using less capability lora device. such as as normal end device type lora module which are cheaper. and this way you also have more control over your own network. this library also use external library [CircularBuffer][CircularBuffer link]

-**Warning :** There are local regulation [กฏ กสทช.][กฏ กสทช. link] here in thailand. you **MUST** check what are status of rule are at the time. and i might not be able to update this library or this document or this warning. always check the rule. what we using is just lora but more commonly we see this type of device using LoRaWAN so i try to understand it in the context of LoRaWAN which here in thailand are usable within 920MHz - 925MHz and for LoRaWAN it use frequency plan AS923. what i understand there 3 rule that this type of device must follow
+**Warning :** There are local regulation [กฏ กสทช.][กฏ กสทช. link] here in thailand. you **MUST** check what are status of rule are at the time. and i might not be able to update this library or this document or this warning. always check the rule. what we using is just lora but more commonly we see this type of device using LoRaWAN. first this is what i understand it in the context of LoRaWAN which here in thailand are usable within 920MHz - 925MHz and frequency plan AS923. there are 3 rule that this type of device must follow.

+**For LoRaWAN**
-- **Power limit** in term of e.i.r.p. no more than 50mW which is ~17dBm. (there are more power option but you need license)
+- **Power limit** in term of e.i.r.p. no more than 50mW which is ~17dBm (include antenna gain). there are more power option but you need license.
+- **Duty cycle** with in 1 hour. no more than 1%. or if it using FHSS with the minimum of 20 channel than duty cycle limit will be 10%.
+- **Dwell Time** (for FHSS only) no more than 400ms per 8 second. dwell time is (what i think) are duration spend in single channel with a specific bandwidth in the FHSS (Frequency Hopping Spread Spectrum) system. in LoRaWAN the hopping part are (again what i think) the fact that node can send frame to gateway in multiple channel. because gateway can receive frame from multiple channel with difference spreading factor at the same time. and the device can not use the same channel within 8 second (read more at the link above). which mean you can't use SF11, SF12 because minimum frame length (just bare header) is already longer than that [LoRaWAN air time calculator][time on air calculator link].

+this library also doing frequency switching. but once device create/joined network it will no longer switching between frequency any more. this is main difference of what this library do and what LoRaWAN do.

+**for what this library (system)**

+ - **Power limit** in term of e.i.r.p. no more than 50mW which is ~17dBm (include antenna gain).
  - **Duty cycle** with in 1 hour. no more than 1%.

-- **Dwell Time** no more than 400ms. i'm not sure about what this will applied in what we will doing. dwell time is (what i think) are duration spend in single channel with a specific bandwidth in the FHSS (Frequency Hopping Spread Spectrum) system. in LoRaWAN the hopping part are (again what i think) the fact that node can send frame to gateway in multiple channel. because gateway can receive frame from multiple channel with difference spreading factor at the same time. this library also doing frequency switching. but once device create/joined network it will no longer switching between frequency any more. this is main difference of what this library do and what LoRaWAN do. maybe this is not FHSS any more. and need difference rule. but if it the same than that mean no more than 400ms time on air. which mean you can't use SF11, SF12 because minimum frame length (just bare header) is already longer than that and this applied to LoRaWAN as well [LoRaWAN air time calculator][time on air calculator link].
+about dwell time. from i read and understand we don't to limit time on air. but i'm not sure about this so i still limit the time on air to the same as in FHSS system.

 and  keep in mind that you should check from difference source for what the rule mean. do not just trust me